mlynch/mlynch.github.com/_posts/2012-11-25-2012-are-you-driven-by-belief.markdown

 Among other realizations, Strengths Finder pointed out that I might be strong in the Belief theme.

 This shocked me, since generally I don't find "belief" very interesting as it pertains to spirituality.
 I'm a staunch atheist, and I find the scientific and physical world far more exciting and full of wonder and truth than religion.

+I also thing belief makes us act irrationally in the face of truth or implausibility.

 However, I think belief is actually a really strong driver in my life, and I just didn't understand what it really meant until now.